 I’ve traveled the world for years, living out of nothing but a 40 litre bag (and a drawstring bag for a day bag).
 While it might seem scary, you’ll soon learn that traveling super-light means traveling super-free.
 You’ll feel less weighed down by your bag, and less weighed down by material possessions in general.

-Plus, you’ll smirk to yourself everytime you see another traveler dragging around an 80 litre bag.
-Once you travel light, you’ll never go back.
+Plus, you’ll smirk to yourself every time you see another traveler dragging around an 80 litre bag.
+Once you travel light, you’ll never go back – the Osprey Farpoint 40 carry on is a game changer.

 Osprey Farpoint 40 Size Guide